-The Spring semester is divided into three five-week sessions, during which a series of themed workshops are offered.
-Each of the workshop sessions reinforces one of the programmatic areas of inquiry: Perception + Observation, Visual Forces, and Form + Space.
+The Spring semester is divided into three five-week sessions (3 credit hours each), during which a series of themed workshops are offered.
+Each of the workshop sessions reinforces one of the programmatic areas of inquiry from the fall semester (Perception + Observation, Visual Forces, and Form + Space) with the introduction of Time, Motion, + Expanded Media as additional curricular opportunity for focused study.
 Students choose among the workshop topics and are able to shape, with more intent, how they pursue their interests.
-While workshop themes change from year to year, some of the underlying creative processes often include figurative drawing, portrait painting, stop-motion animation, character design, sculptural installation, filmmaking, ceramic form building, wearable forms, and socially engaged practices to name just a few.
-Students are also oriented to the Beals Studios for Arts and Technology in Foundation Studio II.
+While workshop themes change from year to year, some of the underlying creative processes often include figurative drawing, portrait painting, stop-motion animation, character design, sculptural installation, filmmaking, ceramic form building, wearable forms, and socially engaged practices to name just a few Students are also oriented to the Beals Studios for Arts and Technology in Foundation Studio II.